yingx9/tp/docs/UserGuide.md

 ## Find specific listings: `find` | [Return to contents](#contents)
 Find a resource by title, author, ISBN or given id.

+You can use multiple filters, and only results that match ALL the given criteria will be returned.

+> For non-book resources, `author` refers to `publisher`,`creator` and `brand` for Newspapers, CD's and Magazines
+> respectively.

 Format: `find [/t TITLE OR /i ISBN OR /a AUTHOR OR /id ID]`

 **Example input:**